korawica/fmtutil/README.md

 If this implemented formatter objects in this package does not help you all scenario of a formatted value, you can create your formatter object by yourself.

-I provide the base abstract class, `BaseFormatter`, for this use-case like;
+This package provide the base abstract class, `BaseFormatter`, for this use-case.
+You can create your formatter object like,

 ```python
 from typing import Optional, Dict, Union, Callable, Tuple